ietf-wg-uuidrev/rfc4122bis/draft-ietf-uuidrev-rfc4122bis.md

 ver:
 : The 4 bit version field as defined by {{version_field}} set to 0110.
-  Ocupies bits 48 through 51 of Octet 6.
+  Occupies bits 48 through 51 of Octet 6.

 time_low:
 : 12 bits that will contain the least significant 12 bits from the 60 bit starting timestamp.